13 Mar 2026

 β””β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”˜

 The key insight: the Telegram bot doesn’t talk to the LLM directly.
 It sends messages to the kagent controller’s A2A endpoint, which routes them to the correct agent.
 The agent handles LLM orchestration, tool invocation, and response generation.
-The bot is just a thin transport layer.
+The bot is a transport layer that also handles session tracking (via contextId) and HITL approval (via Telegram inline keyboards).

 The A2A Protocol